kb-dk/access-digital-objects/text-corpora.md

 The text resources are

 * [Archive for Danish Literature, ADL](http://www.adl.dk/).
-The APIs described in this document apply to this data set, but the new service are not even released yet.
+The APIs described in this document apply to this data set.
+The [literary texts used are available](https://github.com/Det-Kongelige-Bibliotek/public-adl-text-sources)
 * [Danmark's Breve](http://danmarksbreve.kb.dk/) use the basically the same APIs, but we have not decided to release the API on this data set.